noto-alex-j/php-toy__basic-programming/README.md

 ### Getting Started

-After forking this repo and opening it in your development environment (e.g. Cloud9), run `bin/setup`.
-This will install any software that this exercise depends upon.
+Fork this repo and open it in your development environment (e.g. Cloud9, or on your computer if it's been set up for development).
+That's about it for setup.

 Your work belongs in the files in the **lib/** directory.
+To run a file, simply execute `php path/to/file.php` in a terminal.
+E.g. `php lib/1_is_greater_than_five.php` will run that file.

 Do not change the name of the functions.
 Simply alter the body of the function to get the tests passing.